JT42CWR/CWRM

 Private companies that commenced operation after the liberalization of Polish railway market have tended to rely – as far as heavy line diesel locomotives are concerned – on second-hand M62s and 060DAs (PKP classes ST44 and ST43, respectively).
 A notable exception is Freightliner PL, the Polish branch of UK-based Freightliner Group Ltd. This company entered the market in 2007 with seven brand-new custom-built type JT42CWRM heavy freighters; however, it was not the first one in Poland to use this type.

-History of this locomotive goes back to 1998, when EWS (English, Welsh and Scottish Railways – since January 2009 a part of DB Schenker) ordered from General Motors-Electro Motive Division 250 examples of a freight diesel locomotive, developed from earlier class 59, then in service with several British operators.
+History of this locomotive goes back to 1998, when EWS (English, Welsh and Scottish Railways – since January 2009 a part of DB Schenker) ordered from General Motors-Electro Motive Division (EMD) 250 examples of a freight diesel locomotive, developed from earlier class 59, then in service with several British operators.
 Classed 66 (factory type JT42CWR), this locomotive has found widespread use in UK and orders came also from other private companies, including Freightliner UK.
 In all, over 450 examples are now in use in the UK.
+In April 2005 EMD parted with General Motors and since then operates as Electro Motive Diesel.
 Class 66 proved very successful and was later ordered also by several European railway companies from Belgium, France, Germany, Luxembourg, The Netherlands, Norway, Poland and Sweden.
 Most of these locomotives are formally owned by various leasing companies, the largest one being Angel Trains.
-Besides, forty examples were purchased by Egyptian National Railways (Class 2120) for heavy passenger trains.
-Until now (September 2010), about 580 locomotives of this type have been built – one source gives 579.
-This number includes later variant JT42CWRM, designed to meet more demanding environmental standards, among them Stage IIIA exhaust emission regulations.
+Besides, forty examples were ordered in 2009 by Egyptian National Railways (Class 2120) for heavy passenger trains.
+In 2011 two locomotives were purchased by Setrag company of Gabon.
+In February 2016 last batch of seven 66s was shipped to GB Railfreight, taking their fleet to 78 examples; these are believed to be the last locomotives of this type built, as the manufacturer intends to introduce an entirely new type.
+Total production is estimated at about 700; one source (www.class66.railfan.nl) lists 651 examples built until 2010 plus seven more ordered.
+This total number includes later variant JT42CWRM, designed to meet more demanding environmental standards, among them Stage IIIA exhaust emission regulations.
 There are many sub-versions, depending on individual customers and differing mainly in equipment details, including air-conditioning unit, which is missing in some variants – in fact, British and Norwegian trade unions complained of poor working conditions for the crews and high noise levels in the cab.
 Roof-mounted air-conditioning unit does not fit British vehicle gauge.
 Worth mentioning is also Class 66/6 for Freightliner UK with reduced gear ratio and tractive effort increased by about fifteen percent.
 According to the manufacturer’s statements, a new redesigned version for European continental operators, designated Class 66EU, was expected to appear in 2010; main differences compared to the basic design were higher tractive effort, slightly wider body (conforming with the Continental rather than British vehicle gauge) and dynamic brakes.
+No further information is available.

-Locomotives of this type appeared in Poland in early 2007; the first one was briefly used by Koleje Bałtyckie (a subsidiary of Heavy Haul Power International) and the second is probably still in use with this company (both leased).
-Their main service has been with heavy freight trains between Hamburg and Poznań; none, however, has ever been based in Poland.
+Locomotives of this type appeared in Poland in early 2007; the first one was briefly used by Koleje Bałtyckie (a subsidiary of Heavy Haul Power International) and the second remained in use for a few months.
+Their main service was with heavy freight trains between Hamburg and Poznań; none, however, had ever been based in Poland.
 Freightliner PL commenced operation in Poland with seven brand-new ‘environmentally friendly’ JT42CWRMs, which arrived between August 2007 and March 2008 and were numbered 66001 through 66007.
-This fleet was later supplemented by four older JT42CWRs from the parent UK company (66008 through 66011), which arrived in Poland between September 2008 and October 2009, and two lower-geared 66601 and 66602, which were impressed into service in January and July 2010, respectively.
-One more ‘standard’ 66012 followed in October 2010.
-Further purchases are likely and will probably include a number of ex-EWS (English, Welsh & Scottish Railway) Class 66s, now operated by DB Schenker Rail UK.
-According to SK, 66220 was tested in Poland in May 2010; in January 2011 a plan was announced to transfer thirteen Class 66s to Poland in 2011 and further twenty-seven in 2012.
-First four ex-EWS locomotives (66163, 66180, 66237 and 66248) arrived in Poland in March 2011.
+This fleet was later supplemented by eight older JT42CWRs and JT42CWR-T1s, the latter differing in minor details, from the parent UK company (66008 through 66015), which arrived in Poland between September 2008 and February 2012, and six lower-geared 66601 through 66602, which were impressed into service between January 2010 and July 2011.
+One more (with ‘untypical’ service number 653-10) was leased from MRCE Dispolok in July 2010, while further two (6606 and 6607) saw only short service and were returned to Beacon Rail.

 All locomotives are used in heavy freight traffic.
 In Poland, they haul the heaviest drafts in Europe (single-heading), up to 4 800 tonnes – coal trains between Upper Silesia and Baltic ports, as well as block trains of dumpcars with aggregates for highway construction.
-One of their recent assignments is coal transport to the Kozienice power station in eastern Poland.
+One of their assignments is coal transport to the Kozienice power station in eastern Poland from collieries located near Lublin.
 With maximum tractive effort of 41.7 tonnes, these are the most powerful diesel locomotives used by any Polish operator.

 Main technical data